michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ```sql
 CALL refresh_continuous_aggregate('<cagg_name>', <window_start>, <window_end>, TRUE);
 ```
-But for us, the most useful is to set CAGGs update policy, which ensures automatic updates:
+But for us, the most useful is to set the CAGGs update policy, which ensures automatic updates:

 ```sql
 SELECT add_continuous_aggregate_policy(